-Email nurturing is one of the most overlooked, yet most effective, ways to grow your business.
+Email nurturing using email sequences is one of the most overlooked, yet most effective, ways to grow your business.
 It’s not just about sending a one-time email and calling it a day.
-Email nurturing is a sequence of emails, sent over the course of weeks or months, that keep your leads engaged and moving towards becoming clients.
+Email nurturing is essentially an email sequence, sent over the course of weeks or months, that keep your leads engaged and moving towards becoming clients.
+This is called ‘lead nurturing’, much like a farmer will tend to his crop, you nurture your leads by sending email content over time.
+It is a very powerful and often overlooked form of marketing.
+In fact, I would go so far as to say that lead nurturing via email is the hidden engine of many successful businesses.
 Here’s how to write an email nurture sequence that actually works.

 Here is a comprehensive guide to creating an email nurture sequence.
 From proper content to format, the sequence is broken down with examples of what to include from successful campaigns and years of testing.

 Why do I bring up this topic now?
-Well, you see, I’ve spent the last 20+ years studying marketing communications, and the last five in email marketing specifically, analyzing the data and testing my hypotheses.
+Well, you see, I’ve spent the last 20+ years studying marketing communications, and the last five in email marketing and lead nurturing specifically, analyzing the data and testing my hypotheses.
 I have discovered that email marketing, despite being around for over 30 years, is still a massively unexplored area by lots of businesses.
+I’m also a bit of an email geek, I love to collect email sequences and study how they have been written, the psychology at play, how they invoke a reaction.
+A well-written email sequence really is a thing of beauty.

-I’ve lost count of the number of shoulder shrugs and puzzled looks I’ve seen when I ask: “how do you communicate with your current clients?”
+I’ve lost count of the number of shoulder shrugs and puzzled looks I’ve seen when I ask: “how do you communicate with your current clients?”, or”when did you last send an email sequence out to past clients?”
 Some really successful business owners completely miss the boat here, never communicating beyond the transaction.
 Allowing clients to simply drop off a cliff after they have purchased.
 Let alone nurturing leads before they are ready to buy.

-The truth is that many businesses, especially small businesses, are barely scratching the surface when it comes to understanding and mastering email marketing.
+The truth is that many businesses, especially small businesses, are barely scratching the surface when it comes to understanding and mastering email marketing and the lead nurturing process.

 And it’s not just about nurturing people to buy.
 Oh no, email marketing is much bigger than that.
 Think about the whole journey your clients go on in three phases: Leads, Prospects, Clients.